The value-distribution of Artin $L$-functions associated with cubic fields in conductor aspect: Introduction

 \section{Introduction}

-Let $d$ be a non-square integer satisfying $d\equiv0,1\bmod4$, namely, a discriminant of a binary quadratic forms.
-The quadratic Dirichlet $L$-function $L(s,\chi_d)$ is the Dirichlet $L$-function of the character $\chi_d(n)=(\frac{d}{n})$, where $(\frac{d}{n})$ is the Kronecker symbol.
-The value-distribution of $L(s,\chi_d)$ has been studied by various authors.
-One of the earliest results was obtained by Chowla and Erd\H{o}s \cite{ChowlaErdos51}.
+Let $d$ be a non-square integer such that $d \equiv 0,1 \bmod4$, namely, a discriminant of a binary quadratic form.
+The quadratic Dirichlet $L$-function $L(s,\chi_d)$ is the Dirichlet $L$-function of the character $\chi_d(n)=(\frac{d}{n})$, where $(\frac{\cdot}{\cdot})$ indicates the Kronecker symbol.
+The distribution of values $L(s,\chi_d)$ has been studied by various authors.
+One of the earliest results was obtained by Chowla and Erd\H{o}s \cite{ChowlaErdos1951}.
 They proved the existence of a continuous function $F_\sigma$ for $\sigma>3/4$ such that the limit formula